 14. Kanab, Utah

-Located in southwestern Utah, Kanab is another place that feels like another world.
-Filled with red rock formations, caverns, and slot canyons, families can hike, go horseback riding, or rent an ATV.
-Kanab is also a great home base for trips to Zion National Park, Antelope Canyon (in Arizona) and Horseshoe Bend (also in Arizona.)
+Located in southwestern Utah, Kanab is another place that operates at a genuinely different visual frequency.
+Filled with red rock formations, slot canyons, and caverns, families can hike, go horseback riding, or rent an ATV.
+Kanab also serves as an excellent home base for trips to Zion National Park, Antelope Canyon (in Arizona), and Horseshoe Bend (also in Arizona), making it a logical hub for a bigger Southwest adventure.